Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 The Scene construction site on Scafe and Peat Roads in Langford, is presently deemed by the City of Langford to be in ‘hazardous condition’; Feb 12, 2026.
 [Island Social Trends]

 As part of the City’s review of geotechnical reports associated with a proposed development on the site, the City retained WSP Canada Inc. (WSP), an independent engineering firm, to conduct a peer review of the geotechnical information submitted to date.
-During this review, WSP identified concerns related to the shoring on site that may pose a public safety risk.
+During this review, the City says that WSP identified concerns related to the shoring on site that may pose a public safety risk.

 The findings from WSP indicate there is a risk of sloughing along the southern wall of the excavation, which abuts the northern boundary of a neighbouring strata property.
-This risk could increase if heavy trucks or emergency vehicles were to access the adjacent strata road.
+Evidently, this risk could increase if heavy trucks or emergency vehicles were to access the adjacent strata road.

 urban food resilience initiatives society, grow with us